Skyfarer/blog/index.md

 ## Where I've Been

-**Backend Developer/Dev Ops Engineer** - The last 17 years I've been with Verizon and HCLTech building and maitaining a cloud platform that supports the PMO.
+**Backend Developer/Dev Ops Engineer** - For the last 17 years I've been with Verizon and HCLTech building and maintaining a cloud platform that supports the PMO.
 I've supported projects for American Express, Bank of America, Target, Starbucks, Johnson Controls, and Walgreens.

-Over the years I've helped with multiple startups with successful exits.
+Over the years I've helped multiple startups with successful exits.

 ## Get In Touch